Low-depth simulations of fermionic systems on square-grid quantum hardware: CNOT identities

 \section{CNOT identities}

 In order to obtain the circuit depths in Table~\ref{table:decompositions}, some CNOT identities were used with the aim of compressing the circuit and making a fair comparison of the XYZ formalism against the standard decomposition techniques.
 Most of these identities have been applied on the boundaries between different fermionic operators.
-The identities, obtained from Qiskit \cite{Qiskit}, use CNOTs, H as Hadamard gate, S as phase gate and any Pauli rotation $R_\sigma(\alpha)=e^{-i\frac{\alpha}{2}\sigma}$ where $\sigma \in \{X,Y,Z\}$, as well as their Hermitian conjugate:
+The identities, obtained from Qiskit \cite{Qiskit}, use CNOTs, H as Hadamard gate, S as phase gate and any Pauli rotation $R_\sigma(\alpha)=e^{-i\frac{\alpha}{2}\sigma}$ where $\sigma \in \{X,Y,Z\}$, as well as their Hermitian conjugates:

 We note that, in principle, CNOT (and XYZ) decompositions exist that yield a logarithmic depth at the cost of having an all-to-all connectivity structure \cite{Clinton2022}.
-However, the would not improve the results obtained in this paper, since for weights lower than 6 using a binary tree does not make ant difference compared to using the standard approach.
-Hence, higher connectivities will not give extra any advantage for the cases considered using our mappings.
+However, they would not improve the results obtained in this paper, since for operators with weight lower than 6 using a binary tree does not make ant difference compared to using the standard approach.
+Hence, higher connectivities will not give extra advantage for the cases considered using our mappings.